kieran-boyle/Mods/Kiki-AllTheBoss/README.txt

 This mod will give you the option of which bosses you want to spawn on each map.

+Now multiple example config files are included!
+Just copy whichever you wish to use over the configs folder, and overwrite the existing files to use.
+If you come up with a cool config please share it in the comments, or feel free to message it to me, I may include it in future releases.

+The default config will set any bosses that normally spawn on the map to 100% with no other changes (this is the same as Standard Backup)
-The default settings give a 20% chance for every boss to spawn on each map and a 20% chance to spawn a raider and a rogue group.
+Spicy config give a 20% chance for every boss to spawn on each map and a 20% chance to spawn a raider and a rogue group.
+BossesWithFriends config will set any bosses that normally spawn on the map to 100% and they will bring a friend.

 Config explanation.